-- 3. The service time entitling an employee to the annual holiday is deemed to include all service time entitling the employee to service increments pursuant to section 3 of the pay agreement. - 4.
-Any share of a holiday in excess of five weeks is granted during the summer holiday or winter holiday season determined by the employer.
+5. Any portion of a holiday in excess of five weeks is granted during the summer holiday or winter holiday season as determined by the employer.
 Statutory annual holidays are given according to the Annual Holidays Act.

 The summer holiday season in the Region of Lapland is 1 June-30 September.